msleungyi/mywebsite/home.md

     My research focuses on understanding the causes and subtypes of developmental dyslexia, psychometrics in psycholinguistics, and cognition in reading.
   </p>
   <p>
-    I also offer tailored public speaking training for academic contexts, empowering individuals of all ages to communicate with confidence and clarity.
-Please contact me at leung.yi.lmu(at)gmail.com for more info.
+    In addition to my research, I offer tailored public speaking training for academic contexts, empowering individuals of all ages to communicate with confidence and clarity.
+To learn more about my teaching experience and offerings, please visit my [Teaching](https://msleungyi.github.io/mywebsite/teaching/) page.
+For inquiries, feel free to contact me at leung.yi.lmu(at)gmail.com.
   </p>
 </div>